mattTongjiao/element-plus/website/docs/en-US/quickstart.md

 ## Quick start

-This part walks you through the process of using Element Plus in a webpack project.
+This part walks you through the process of using Tongjiao UI in a webpack project.

 ### Use vue-cli@4.5

-We provide an [Element Plus plugin](https://github.com/element-plus/vue-cli-plugin-element-plus) for vue-cli@4.5, which you can use to quickly build an Element-based project.
+We provide an [Tongjiao UI plugin](https://github.com/element-plus/vue-cli-plugin-element-plus) for vue-cli@4.5, which you can use to quickly build an Element-based project.

 ### Use Starter Kit

 We provide a general [project template](https://github.com/element-plus/element-plus-starter) for you, and also a Vite [template](https://github.com/element-plus/element-plus-vite-starter).
-For Laravel users, we have a [template](https://github.com/element-plus/element-plus-in-laravel-starter) here.
+For Laravel users, we have a [template](https://github.com/element-plus/element-plus-in-laravtj-starter) here.
 You can download and use them directly.

 If you prefer not to use them, please read the following.

-### Import Element Plus
+### Import Tongjiao UI

 You can import ElementPlus entirely, or just import what you need.
 Let's start with fully import.